Scouting in Connecticut: Stamford Council

 The headquarters of Stamford Council #078 was in Stamford, Connecticut.
 An article in the Stamford Advocate from 1941 (Tercentenary Edition) stated that on March 22, 1912, the city's first Boy Scout Troop was being formed at the St. John's Episcopal Church.
 It was called Troop 5.
 By 1918, unofficial Wolf Cub packs appeared in Stamford.

 As with most early Boy Scout Councils, they usually formed after local organizations started organizing Scout troops.
 Local citizens met on March 23, 1917, to discuss Scouting in both Stamford, Connecticut and Darien, Connecticut.
 In June, their application to the Boy Scouts of America was accepted and the Stamford Council was born.

 The Council opened its first camp on property in Long Ridge during the summer of 1920.
 In 1922, the council camp, now named Camp Toquam, was located in Hunting Ridge on Holly's Pond and moved two years later to property in Ridgefield, Connecticut.
 The Council became incorporated on March 6, 1924.

 During 1926 and 1927, plans were developed to buy property for a larger camp ground.
 Camp Toquam opened its 1928 season on the shores of Dog Pond in Goshen, Connecticut.
 In 1937, Alfred W. Dater died.
 Dater was council president from the first day and was instrumental in the organization of Boy Scouts in Stamford, Connecticut.
 On December 2, 1938, the Stamford Council was renamed in his honor as the Alfred W. Dater Council.

 Five Mile River Camp

 In 1947, John Sherman Hoyt gave the Council 18 acre in Norwalk to be called the Five Mile River Camp used for short-term camping.

 Torrington Council

 Torrington Council #079 was headquartered in Torrington, Connecticut.
 Founded in 1918, it changed its name to Northern Litchfield Council in 1929.

 Camp Workcoeman

-Camp Workcoeman was established in 1924 and it is one of the oldest continuously operating Scout camps in the country.
-For 90 years, thousands of Scouts and leaders have had unforgettable Scouting experiences at Camp Workcoeman.
-This fine tradition of Scouting continues today.
+Camp Workcoeman was established in 1924 and it's one of the oldest continuously operating Scout camps in the country.
+This tradition of Scouting continues today.